nelmio/NelmioApiDocBundle/Resources/doc/faq.rst

         ...
     }

-A: Optional path parameters are not supported by the swagger specification.
+A: Optional path parameters are not supported by the OpenAPI specification.
 The solution to this is to define two separate actions in your controller.
 For example::

     /**